enableiot/iotkit-samples/README.md

 ## How to

-See our [wiki](https://github.com/enableiot/iotkit-samples/wiki) for additional information (FAQs, Arduino, Data access etc.)
+See our [wiki pages](https://github.com/enableiot/iotkit-samples/wiki) for additional information (FAQs, Arduino, Data access etc.)

+## Feedback

+Yes please... use the [Issues Section](https://github.com/enableiot/iotkit-samples/issues) to report bugs, recommend enhancements, or simply ask questions.